Kyle-Pu/Machine-Learning-With-Octave/Logistic Regression/README.md

 ### Overfitting (High Variance)
 Our model too closely "traces" the data and therefore fits the training data, but won't generalize well and predict accurately on new data.

+## Unregularized vs. Regularized
+To overcome the issue of overfitting, we can either get rid of certain features in our dataset or use regularization.
+Regularization allows us to keep all of our features but shrinks each parameter down to a much smaller magnitude.